linguawork/ReactJsProjects/README.md

 The project folder: "review" contains hook components with links to Internet resources

 Petr** contains the practicing context: reactjs + bootstrap.
-The readme file contains screenshot and additional resources.
+The readme file contains screenshot of an app and additional resources.